-Digital signatures, also known as advanced e-signatures, refer to a specific category of electronic signatures that offer more trustworthiness and reliability.
-For a digital signature to be valid, it must meet the following requirements:
+Digital signatures, also known as advanced e-signatures, represent a type of electronic signatures that are more trustworthy and secure.
+To be considered valid, a digital signature must meet the following requirements:

-It has to be uniquely linked to the signer.
+It must be uniquely linked to the signer.

-It has to be capable of identifying the signer.
+It must be capable of identifying the signer.

 The signer needs to have sole control of the data used to create the signature.

-It has to be linked to the data signed in such a way that any subsequent change in the data is detectable.
+It must be linked to the data signed so that any subsequent change in the data is detectable.

 Are digital signatures legal in my country?

-Digital signatures are legal, trusted, and enforceable in nearly every industrialized nation around the globe and actively in use in Europe.
-Being the most advanced and secure type of e-signature, a digital signature is as legally binding and valid as a traditional signature placed with ink on paper.
-On top of that, it is also much safer thanks to all its auditable characteristics.
+Digital signatures are legal and enforceable in nearly all developed countries and actively used in Europe.
+A digital signature is as legally binding and valid as a traditional signature placed with ink on paper.
+On top of that, it's also much safer thanks to its auditable characteristics.